score-p/scorep_plugin_fileparser/README.md

 ./my-program-which-was-compiled-using-scorep.bin
 ```
---

 # Parameters to Fileparser Plugin
 fileparser plugin takes parameters from either of these variables:
 * SCOREP_METRIC_FILEPARSER_PLUGIN
 * SCOREP_METRIC_FILEPARSER_PLUGIN_PERIOD

 The latter can be given a time in microseconds denoting the length of the intervals at which a value will be read and logged.
 The former defines which values are being read.

-The format definition for it is as follows:
+The format definition for **SCOREP_METRIC_FILEPARSER_PLUGIN** is as follows:

 ```
 SCOREP_METRIC_FILEPARSER_PLUGIN=<variable>[','<variable>]*